 - Remove steak from the refrigerator 20 minutes prior to cooking to allow it to reach room temperature before cooking.

-- Mix salt and ground pepper (or other seasoning) on a plate.
+- Mix salt and pepper (or other seasoning) on a plate.

 - Remove steak from the air fryer, cover with aluminum foil and leave to rest for 5 minutes before serving.